maytheu/assessment-angular/README.md

 ##  Guide and Usage

-User can log in with any credentials provided the username field is not empty and password is equal to greater than 6 characters
+User can log in with any credentials provided the username field is not empty and password is equal or greater than 6 characters